Syn.: Potentilla cordata Schrank

 Distribution: Central and Eastern Europe.

-Endangering and Protection: The White Cinquefoil is an endangered species in some countries (CZ).
+Threat and protection: The White Cinquefoil is an endangered species in Czechia.

 Potentilla alba